Tropical Storm Leslie slowly moves past Bermuda, bound for Canada

 Forecast models show Leslie may approach Canada's Newfoundland on Tuesday as a full-blown hurricane.

 Farther out in the Atlantic, Hurricane Michael was downgraded to a Category 1 storm.
-Michael, the first Category 3 storm of the Atlantic season, had sustained winds of 90 mph on Sunday and was forecast to become a tropical storm by Tuesday, the hurricane center said.
+Michael, the first Category 3 storm of the Atlantic season, had sustained winds of 90 mph (150 kph) on Sunday and was forecast to become a tropical storm by Tuesday, the hurricane centre said.
 It does not pose a threat to land.

-Forecasters were also watching a low pressure trough located about 200 miles west of the Cape Verde Islands.
-The hurricane center gave it a medium chance of becoming a tropical cyclone in the next 48 hours, saying conditions were marginally favorable for it to develop.
+Forecasters were also watching a low pressure trough located about 200 miles (322 km) west of the Cape Verde Islands.
+The hurricane centre gave it a medium chance of becoming a tropical cyclone in the next 48 hours, saying conditions were marginally favourable for it to develop.

 (Writing by Kevin Gray; Editing by Sandra Maler and Stacey Joyce)